Texas A&M University–Kingsville: Residential life

 The majority of undergraduate students at Texas A&M–Kingsville live on campus in one of several major dormitory buildings.
 Martin Hall, Lynch Hall, Lucio Hall (Formerly University Village), and Mesquite Village West house approximately 2,300 students in a shared or private dormitory environment.
 In addition to traditional male and female dorms, Texas A&M University–Kingsville provides many apartment style residence halls and suites that house approximately 1,200 students.
 Many of the residence halls on campus provide distinct "Living Learning Communities" for students.
 This optional housing arrangement helps provide a fraternal residential atmosphere for students from diverse backgrounds, academic fields and interests.
 These communities currently include Kinesiology, Animal Science, and Honors.

-Lucio Hall (Formerly University Village) is a residence hall with 600 beds in a suite-style environment.

 Another student dormitory, Mesquite Village West, opened in time for the Fall 2011 school year.
 At a cost of more than $18 Million, this 98,000 square foot building provides suite-style two and four bedroom apartments with a kitchenette, living room and one or two bathrooms per unit.
 It also houses the Honors College.
+Lucio Hall (Formerly University Village) is a residence hall with 600 beds in a suite-style environment.